colyseus/docs/docs/arena/getting-started/create-application.md

 - Submit and wait for your application to be created

 !!!
 NOTE
-    New Application deployments can take up to 2 mins depending on region
+    New Application deployments can take up to 2 mins depending on region selected

 ## Application Dashboard